 Cleanliness in care homes isn’t just about appearances—it’s a cornerstone of safety, infection control, and regulatory compliance.
-One of the most common questions asked by care staff and managers is: what is the ideal care home cleaning frequency?
-Our detailed guide to care home cleaning frequency standards and schedules explains how to structure daily, weekly, and high-risk area cleaning in line with compliance expectations.
+One of the most common questions asked by care staff and managers is: what is the correct care home cleaning frequency?
+Knowing how often bedrooms, bathrooms, kitchens, and high-touch surfaces should be cleaned helps reduce infection risks and ensures your service stays inspection-ready.
+Our guide explains the recommended daily, weekly, and high-risk area cleaning frequencies expected in compliant care environments.

 Let’s break down how often key areas in care homes should be cleaned, what standards apply, and how to stay on top of daily tasks without letting anything fall through the cracks.